 Generalizations can serve as a guide to be accompanied by individualized, in-person assessment.
 As a rule, ask the patient rather than assume you know the patient's needs and wants.

-If asked, patients will usually share their personal beliefs, practices and preferences related to prevention, diagnosis, and treatment.
+Patients usually share their personal beliefs, practices, and preferences related to prevention, diagnosis, and treatment.

 Eye contact